Leadership Trigg County

 Identify individuals who have demonstrated leadership qualities and concern for the community’s future.

-Pending review by the Selection Committee, all applicants will be notified by August 8, 2012 of their acceptance or nonacceptance.
+Pending review by the Selection Committee, all applicants will be notified in August 2015 of their acceptance or nonacceptance.
 Admission is expected to be highly competitive and those not chosen are encouraged to reapply the following year.

 It is an honor to be chosen for the LEADERSHIP program and, as such, attendance at each and every session, class, and activity is mandatory.
-This includes the opening and closing retreats, the monthly class days, and any other time that is required to fulfill the programs, projects, and community service events.
-If (only for extenuating circumstances) a class member misses a monthly class session, that individual may stay in the class; however, in order to graduate from the program, the missed day must be completed during the following class year.
+This includes the opening and closing retreats, the every other month class days, and any other time that is required to fulfill the programs, projects, and community service events.
+If (only for extenuating circumstances) a class member misses an every other month class session, that individual may stay in the class; however, in order to graduate from the program, the missed day must be completed during the following class year.
 If you or your employer is unable to make this commitment, it is not in your best interest to apply.

 A nominal tuition fee is charged for the LEADERSHIP program, which covers all of your meals and instructional materials used throughout the course.
 The fee is $250 for Chamber members and $300 for non-members.
 A participant’s employer or business may select to pay the tuition.
-Tuition is due by July 1, 2013.
+Tuition deadline is to be announced with acceptance.
 No refund of tuition will be issued for any reason beyond one week prior to the opening retreat.
 A limited number of partial scholarships may be available for hardship situations.

 Please give serious consideration to all criteria, requirements, involvement, and attendance mandates before applying.
-If you have any questions, please telephone Cindy Sholar at
+If you have any questions, please telephone Connie Allen at

 What Is Next Generation Youth Leadership?